Deeply Unsupervised Patch Re-Identification for Pre-training Object Detectors: Introduction

-Our contributions can be summarized as follows: \begin{itemize} \item We propose a {\em patch Re-ID} pretext task which learns to identify the patches with the same position between two views and capture more spatial information, which is important for object detection. \item We present the deep unsupervised training strategy to train multi-level feature maps in an unsupervised style to improve the transferability of object detectors. \item Our pre-trained model outperforms other self-supervised models and supervised counterparts when transferring to object detection across several datasets and object detectors.
-For example, when finetuning Mask R-CNN R-50-FPN on COCO, DUPR outperforms all other unsupervised and supervised models at different iterations as shown in Fig.~\ref{fig:iteration_accuracy}. \end{itemize}
+Our contributions can be summarized as follows: \begin{itemize} \item We propose a self-supervised pretext task, named {\em patch Re-ID} that learns to match the same patch identity between two views to get \textit{region-level} discriminative feature maps, which is tailored for object detection. \item We present a deeply unsupervised training strategy to improve the transferability of pre-trained models to object detection, which requires extracting features from multi-level feature maps for prediction. \item Our DUPR pre-training outperforms other unsupervised and supervised pre-training counterparts when serving as the initialization for fine-tuning.
+For example, when fine-tuning Mask R-CNN R-50-FPN on MS COCO~\cite{coco}, DUPR outperforms MoCo v2~\cite{Mocov2} and supervised pre-training at all different iterations as shown in Fig.~\ref{fig:iteration_accuracy}.
+More importantly, it outperforms the strong baseline MoCo v2 when serving as initialization for fine-tuning in other location-sensitive tasks, such as VOC~\cite{PASCALVOC} object detection (+2.4 \apbbox{75}), Cityscapes~\cite{Cityscapes} semantic segmentation (+1.0 mIoU), and LVIS~\cite{lvis} instance segmentation (+1.0 \apmask{~}).